Jayshankarcode/CI-CD-Pipeline-Project-new/Interview_Questions.md

 A: Be prepared for answer, you need to have atleast 3-4 on top of your head, so that interview feels you use jenkins on a day-to-day basis.

+Can you explain your project?

+Answer:

+I built an end-to-end CI/CD pipeline with GitOps principles for a Spring Boot application.
+Jenkins handles continuous integration, including build, test, code quality analysis, and Docker image creation.
+Argo CD handles continuous deployment by monitoring Kubernetes manifests in Git and automatically syncing them to the cluster.

+2️⃣ What problem does your project solve?

+Answer:

+The project eliminates manual deployments, configuration drift, and human error by automating the entire build and deployment process.
+Git becomes the single source of truth, and deployments are consistent, repeatable, and self-healing.

+3️⃣ What tools did you use and why?

+Answer:

+I used Spring Boot for application development, Maven for build automation, Jenkins for CI, Docker for containerization, SonarQube for code quality, Kubernetes for orchestration, Argo CD for GitOps-based deployment, and GitHub for version control.
+Each tool was chosen for its reliability and industry adoption.

+4️⃣ Explain the CI/CD flow step by step

+Answer:

+A code change is pushed to GitHub.
+Jenkins pipeline is triggered automatically.
+Jenkins builds the application using Maven, performs static code analysis using SonarQube, builds a Docker image, pushes it to Docker Hub, and updates the image tag in Kubernetes deployment manifests in Git.
+Argo CD detects this Git change and automatically deploys the application to Kubernetes.

+5️⃣ What is the role of Jenkins in your project?

+Answer:

+Jenkins is responsible only for Continuous Integration.
+It builds the application, runs tests, performs static code analysis, creates Docker images, pushes them to Docker Hub, and updates Kubernetes manifests in Git.
+It does not deploy directly to Kubernetes.

+6️⃣ Why didn’t you deploy directly from Jenkins to Kubernetes?

+Answer:

+To follow GitOps best practices.
+Direct deployment from Jenkins couples CI and CD.
+By separating them, Jenkins handles builds while Argo CD ensures the cluster state always matches what is defined in Git.

+7️⃣ What is GitOps and how did you implement it?

+Answer:

+GitOps is a deployment approach where Git is the single source of truth for infrastructure and applications.
+I implemented GitOps using Argo CD, which continuously watches Kubernetes manifests stored in Git and reconciles them automatically with the cluster.

+8️⃣ How does Argo CD know when to deploy?

+Answer:

+Argo CD monitors a specific repository, branch, and path.
+When it detects a change in Kubernetes manifests, it compares the desired state in Git with the actual state in the cluster and automatically syncs them.

+9️⃣ What does “Synced” and “Healthy” mean in Argo CD?

+Answer:

+“Synced” means the Kubernetes cluster matches the manifests in Git.
+“Healthy” means all Kubernetes resources like pods and services are running successfully.

+🔟 How do you prove deployments are automatic?

+Answer:

+I update only the image tag in the deployment YAML file in Git.
+Argo CD detects the change, marks the application OutOfSync, automatically syncs it, restarts pods, and deploys the new version without any kubectl commands.

+1️⃣1️⃣ What Kubernetes resources did you use?

+Answer:

+I used Deployments for managing application pods and Services of type NodePort to expose the application externally.
+Kubernetes handles scaling, rolling updates, and pod health.

+1️⃣2️⃣ What happens if someone manually changes Kubernetes resources?

+Answer:

+Argo CD detects the drift and automatically reverts the changes to match the Git state because self-healing is enabled.

+1️⃣3️⃣ What is ImagePullBackOff and did you face it?

+Answer:

+ImagePullBackOff occurs when Kubernetes cannot pull a container image.
+I faced this when the image tag was updated in the deployment file without building and pushing the image.
+The fix was to ensure Jenkins builds and pushes the image before updating manifests.

+1️⃣4️⃣ How do you handle rollbacks?

+Answer:

+Rollbacks are done by reverting the Git commit that changed the deployment manifest.
+Argo CD detects the revert and automatically deploys the previous version.

+1️⃣5️⃣ What challenges did you face?

+Answer:

+I faced issues like Jenkins executor blocking due to low disk space, workspace permission problems caused by Docker running as root, and ImagePullBackOff errors.
+I resolved them by cleaning disk space, fixing file ownership, and correcting the CI flow.

+1️⃣6️⃣ How is this project production-ready?

+Answer:

+The pipeline is fully automated, follows GitOps, supports rollback, self-healing, separation of concerns, and eliminates manual deployments, which makes it production-ready.

+1️⃣7️⃣ What would you improve if given more time?

+Answer:

+I would add Ingress with TLS, Helm charts for templating, monitoring using Prometheus and Grafana, alerts via Slack, and use managed Kubernetes like EKS.

+1️⃣8️⃣ What did you learn from this project?

+Answer:

+I learned real-world CI/CD challenges like disk management, permissions, GitOps workflows, Kubernetes troubleshooting, and how to design pipelines that are scalable and maintainable.

+1️⃣9️⃣ Why is Argo CD better than kubectl apply?

+Answer:

+Argo CD provides continuous reconciliation, visibility, auditability, and self-healing, whereas kubectl apply is manual and error-prone.

+2️⃣0️⃣ Final summary question (MOST IMPORTANT)

+Interviewer: Can you summarize your project in one line?

+Answer (MEMORIZE THIS):

+I built a fully automated CI/CD and GitOps pipeline where Jenkins handles builds and image publishing, Argo CD manages deployment, and Kubernetes runs the application in a self-healing, declarative manner.